edpichler/snippets.pichler.network/content/docs/git/index.md

 ---
 # Git

-I consider git on of the most important software ever created.
-It enabled people to work geographically distributed even without internet connection, with automated backups (every repo is potentially a repository backup).
-Because of this little tool, software could evolve faster than ever.
-Yes, we had other version control systems before git, but only with git (and mercurial) we could work efficiently remotelly and OFFLINE.
+Git is one of the most important software ever created.
+It enabled people to work geographically distributed even with intermittent Internet connection.
+Each contributor has a copy of the repository including the historical changes.
+Software evolved faster than ever.

 ## To update the local list (cache) of remote branches